FRITZ!Powerline 540E – Service - Knowledge Base

 - Enter the network key for the wireless network and click "Next".

-During the configuration procedure, FRITZ!Powerline takes on the password (and user name, if applicable) of the FRITZ!Box user interface if FRITZ!OS 6.30 or newer is installed on FRITZ!Powerline and the FRITZ!Box.
 The "WLAN" LED on FRITZ!Powerline remains lit once the configuration of the wireless connection has been completed.
-You can then unplug FRITZ!Powerline and plug it in wherever you wish.
+You can then unplug FRITZ!Powerline and plug it in wherever you want.
 FRITZ!Powerline's settings remain intact even when it is unplugged.

 3 Connecting a network device to FRITZ!Powerline